 Dr Mahto also tips us off on the fact that super doses of vitamin C won’t necessarily pay off:

-“Maximum skin absorption of vitamin C occurs at 20% strength Increasing the concentration beyond this limit does not result in greater skin absorption.
-Using agents with relatively high concentrations such as 10-15% or more are likely to have the most benefit but also run the risk of causing skin irritation.”
+“Maximum skin absorption of vitamin C occurs at 20% strength.
+Increasing the concentration beyond this limit does not result in greater skin absorption.
+Using agents with relatively high concentrations such as 10-15 per cent or more are likely to have the most benefit but also run the risk of causing skin irritation.”

 Read the label

 This is fast becoming a mantra for modern life, but identifying vitamin C in its many guises, and where it sits in a product’s ingredients list (high= the real deal) will help you to separate the vitamin C superstars from the imposters.
 Dr Mahto has your vitamin C phrasebook at the ready: